Dimtemp/PowerShell-training/902-external-commands.md

 1. Run this command to use the Create method of the win32_process class to start a process: ```Invoke-WmiMethod -Class win32_process -Name create -ArgumentList 'notepad.exe'```
 1. Verify that notepad has started.
 1. Close notepad.

+## Summary
+Start-Process, Invoke-Expression and the call operator are not very popular in day-to-day use of PowerShell.
+The advantage of using WMI to start a process is that it is very flexible, and can be used to start processes on remote machines.